Clinical Psychology Training Programme

 To complete the Programme successfully the student must satisfy the examiners in all components of the Programme (Academic, Clinical and Research).

-During Year 1 of the Programme trainees produce two 5,000 word essays, concerned with current issues in Clinical Psychology and its practice, one in each semester, and complete a clinical problem-solving examination (Problem-Based Learning, with group presentation and individual reflective report) at the end of the year.
-One essay is required in the second year (professional issues) and one in the third year (therapeutic work) - both 5,000 words.
+During Year 1 of the Programme trainees produce a 5,000 word essay, concerned with current issues in Clinical Psychology and its practice, and complete a clinical problem-solving examination (Problem-Based Learning, with group presentation and individual reflective report) at the end of the year.
+One essay is required in the third year (therapeutic work), also 5,000 words.

 All clinical psychology training programmes are required to develop competence in Cognitive Behavioural Therapy and at least one other model.
 The Leeds Programme does not dictate what the additional model will be for each trainee.
 Competency frameworks are available for the major models of psychological therapy and trainees work with tutors to evidence their competence.
 This is done with consideration given to trainees' interests/preferences, but must always fit with the academic support available through teaching and the opportunities for practice within the placements available to the programme.